APNIC-Labs/draft-kskroll-sentinel/README.md

    Appendix A.  Protocol Walkthrough Example . . . . . . . . . . . .
 14
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 16

-1. Introduction

-   The DNS Security Extensions (DNSSEC) [RFC4033], [RFC4034] and [RFC4035] were developed to provide origin authentication and integrity protection for DNS data by using digital signatures.